CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Next is the Quick Mill Arnos, a newer arrival to our catalogue relative to the Pro 500 PID.
 It sports a lot of the same features discussed above: stainless steel body, HX boiler, E61 group, dual pressure gauges, etc. The Arnos is equipped with a PID temperature controller as well, but on the Arnos it's positioned at the top of the front panel so it's closer to eye level.
 Compare this to the Pro 500 PID, where it's hidden behind the drip tray and not visible while brewing.
 As an added benefit to the PID being on the face of the machine, it functions as a shot timer, as well.

-The Quick Mill Arnos' boiler is almost as large as the Pro 500's (60.86 oz vs 67.6 oz), and is made of copper instead of stainless steel.
-The copper construction is an interesting choice, and could be an apt one due to copper's superior heat retention.
+The Quick Mill Arnos' boiler is almost as large as the Pro 500's (60.86 oz vs 67.6 oz), and is also made of stainless steel.
 For water reservoir capacity, the Quick Mill Arnos uses an 84 oz reservoir, accessed at the top of the machine.

 Before I recommend either, I just want to say make sure you've thoroughly reviewed the specs of each machine.
 It's a big decision, and one you'll enjoy for years down the line.
 For me, a few things stand out with the Quick Mill Arnos, those being height, drip tray capacity, boiler material, and PID position.